 2. Plug the other end into the Ethernet jack in the wall.
 The jack is usually black and labeled with a number and the letter “D”.

-3. Visit resnet.rutgers.edu to check your device configuration or download the installer (NetID/Password required).
+3. Visit resnet.rutgers.edu to check your device configuration or download the installer (NetID and password required).

-Students, faculty, and staff can access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.rutgers.edu.
+Students, faculty, and staff can use the Apps server to access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.rutgers.edu.